Master's degree programs

 - Have a strong commitment to cross-cultural understanding and peace as shown through professional and academic achievements and personal or community service

-- Have at least three years of full-time experience in peace or development work
+- Have at least three years of full-time relevant experience in peace or development work

-You are not eligible if you are an active Rotary member, employee of a Rotary club, Rotary International, or other Rotary entity.
+You are not eligible if you are an active Rotary member or an employee of a Rotary club, Rotary International, or other Rotary entity.

 Learn more about eligibility restrictions.

 Learn research-based theories and approaches to peace and development.

 Applied field experience

 Build practical skills through a self-designed, two- to three-month field experience.

 Expand your global network of academics, peace workers, and Rotary members.

 Master’s fellowship recipients may not study at a Rotary Peace Center in their home countries.